Forex Regulations in Europe

 EU regulations set high standards for forex brokers

-Markets in Financial Instruments Directive – abbreviated here to MiFID, is a law which harmonizes the regulation of the investment and financial services industry in EEA countries.
-The foreign exchange trading in Europe is subject to this law, and it was created in April 2004 and implemented in November 2007.
-The purpose of this law is to increase the competition and customer protection, especially in the investment service.
-In October 2011, the European Commission published the MiFID 2 which regulates the over-the-counter trading even further, taking into account the developments and the financial crisis of 2008.
+Markets in Financial Instruments Directive – abbreviated here to MiFID, is a law that harmonizes the regulation of the investment and financial services industry in EEA countries.
+Foreign exchange trading in Europe is subject to this law, and it was created in April 2004 and implemented in November 2007.
+The purpose of this law is to increase competition and customer protection, especially in investment services.
+In October 2011, the European Commission published the MiFID 2 which regulates over-the-counter trading even further, taking into account the developments and the financial crisis of 2008.
 Below, we have listed the key aspects of the MiFID and MiFID 2 which have been adopted by the financial regulatory bodies of all European countries and under which the trading and investment is carried out.

-MiFID is the law which regulates financial markets in the EU
+MiFID is the law that regulates financial markets in the EU

-Order handling – The firms should always query this in respects to their customers´ best interest.
+Order handling – The firms should always query this with respect to their customers´ best interests.
 It is required by law that the brokerages be updated instantly with the latest information and price changes in order to handle the orders in the best way possible.

 Pre-trade – All brokers that use order-matching systems in quote markets, such as spot forex, are required to make available to the public all the best bid and offer prices.

 Post-trade – It is mandatory for the brokers/firms to make available to the public all the trades, their prices and times of execution.

 Execution – The brokers must take all the measures in order to offer the best order execution to their clients.
 This means that the trade is executed at the best price available, the fastest possible execution speed and the highest likelihood of the trade being executed.

 Systematic Internaliser – These are the brokers that set the trades of their clients against other clients or against their own book.
 These are better known as ‘market makers’ in forex.
 The market makers are considered as mini-exchanges and are subject to all of the above aspects.